Shivanshbajpai31/Shivanshbajpai31/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at GitHub
+- 👨‍💻 All of my projects are available on GitHub

 - 💬 Ask me about **Java, Python, C++ and NodeJS ,CSS**

 - 📫 How to reach me **shivanshbajpai49@gmail.com**

-- ⚡ Fun fact **I'm currently studying B.Tech COmputer Science student**
+- ⚡ Fun fact **I'm currently studying B.Tech Computer Science student**

  ## Skills